danishdyna/LLM/Install-Jupyter.md

 ## VS Code
 In VS Code install extension "Jupyter".
 ## Jupyter Notebook
-Command Palette (Ctrl+Shift+P) and select Jupyter: Create New Jupyter Notebook.
+Go to the Command Palette (Ctrl+Shift+P) and select Jupyter: Create New Jupyter Notebook.